ideal-creative-lab/statamic-starter-kit/README.md

 #### Installation:

-1. ⚠️Before installation, make sure that you are installing the kit on a clean static project
+1. Before installation, you can choose between clean up project and installing over existing files (layout.antlers.stub and User model can be overwritten).

+    Recommended installation on a clean statamic project.

     ```zsh
-    php please starter-kit:install ideal-creative-lab/statamic-starter-kit-dev
+    php please starter-kit:install ideal-creative-lab/statamic-starter-kit
     ```

 2. Run command for installation of [HTMX or LiveWire](https://github.com/ideal-creative-lab/statamic-starter-kit-dev/wiki/How-to-install-HTMX-LiviWire):